 Baroque Violin after Matthias Alban.

 The violin combines a late-baroque setup and a thin neck to facilitate easy left hand shifting and was thus intended from the very beginning for virtuosic violin performance.
 This is a “thickly wooded” violin with a dark and soulful sound.
 The mensur distance, and neck length at 13cm allow the musician to play most early classical repertoire comfortably.
-Available for sale and trial in Vienna.
+(SOLD)

 Violin with Modern setup inspired by Pietro Guarneri.